AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/errors/error-handling.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: errors
-title: Error handling in Adobe Workfront Fusion
+title: Error handling in [!DNL Adobe Workfront] Fusion
 description: When errors occur during the execution of a scenario, it's usually because a service is unavailable due to a failure, a service responds with unexpected data, or the validation of input data fails.
 author: Becky
 feature: Workfront Fusion
 exl-id: a08c18a0-1797-4126-827a-1ea7e11d4bad
 ---
-# Error handling in Adobe Workfront Fusion
+# Error handling in [!DNL Adobe Workfront] Fusion

 When errors occur during the execution of a scenario, it's usually because a service is unavailable due to a failure, a service responds with unexpected data, or the validation of input data fails.

 >[!NOTE]
 >
->If a module throws an error during the scenario execution and there is no error handling route attached to the module, a default error handling logic is executed as described in [Error processing in Adobe Workfront Fusion](../../workfront-fusion/errors/error-processing.md).
+>If a module throws an error during the scenario execution and there is no error handling route attached to the module, a default error handling logic is executed as described in [Error processing in [!DNL Adobe Workfront] Fusion](../../workfront-fusion/errors/error-processing.md).

-By adding an error handler route to a module, you can replace the default error handling logic with your own.
-Adobe Workfront Fusion offers 5 different directives, any of which can be inserted at the end of your error handler routes.
+By adding an error handler route to a module, you can replace the default error handling logic with your own. [!DNL Adobe Workfront Fusion] offers 5 different directives, any of which can be inserted at the end of your error handler routes.
 For more information, see [Directives for error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/directives-for-error-handling.md).

 ## Access requirements